 Rishi and his team recently worked with a convenience shop owner, who was spending £20,000 each month on wholesale food and drink.
 Rishi analysed the company’s spending and realised that, by switching to another wholesaler, the owner could save 5% on the cost of drinks purchases and use his card to pay for his supplies.
 As a result, the business was able to reduce the cost of its spend and earn an additional 240,000 points in just 12 months.

-The owner plans to use the points on travel in the future, but there are countless other options available, for example, redeeming points for vouchers at the experience website Buyagift.co.uk.
-You could convert 240,000 points into a £1,000 gift card for the website and enjoy an unforgettable experience with a flying lesson for two (£300 value) followed by a two-night stay at Thornbury Castle in Bristol (£700 value).
+The owner plans to use the points on travel in the future, but there are countless other options available, for example, redeeming points for vouchers to use on takeaway app Deliveroo.
+You could convert 200,000 points into a £1,000 gift card, which you could use on those evenings when you just don’t feel like cooking.

 Rishi also alerted the owner of a plumbing and heating company when one of their key suppliers started accepting American Express.
 Switching payments from BACS to American Express helped the plumbing business earn an extra 40,000 points each month.
 Within a year, the owner had earned enough points to realise a long-held dream to take his whole family to Dubai.